Mr-Smyth/Touch-AI/README.md

 ## Acknowledgements
-* I received inspiration for this project from the eventual realization of what was said in the instruction.
+* I received inspiration for this project from the eventual realization of what was said in the instructions.
 As advised, if in doubt stick to something you know.
+I have always searched for websites that give a clear uncluttered view when dealing with this exact subject in the past, and all too often these types of websites, just feel like the owners have decided to just cram everything in.
+Often in life - Less is More..

 ## Disclaimer
 The content and layout of this website is for educational purposes only.